 There are other ways of doing it.
 Thousands of years ago, China ran on decimal time; the Chinese foolishly gave it up when Jesuit astronomers brought them the European system.
 Decimal time made a brief reappearance after the 1789 French revolution.
 Pierre-Simon Laplace, the mathematician, even had a watch that gave decimal time, and he wrote his celebrated Treatise on Celestial Mechanics using decimal time units.

 In the end, though, the Babylonians prevailed – largely because of economics.
 Nations that built their wealth on an ability to navigate the oceans for trade were loath to give up their sextants, theodolites, charts and tables – all configured for the Babylonian system.
 These days that obstacle has gone; GPS uses atomic time, which is based on the frequency of radiation emitted by caesium-133 atoms.
 However, we use that atomic standard to define the second, not to change it.

-The Greenwich Meridian which sits at the centre of our system of time zones (Alamy) Modern life, it seems, won't allow us to mess with time: it's just too precious to us.
+Modern life, it seems, won't allow us to mess with time: it's just too precious to us.
 It is perhaps telling that only the most untouched of remote tribes has the most scientifically accurate relationship with time.
 The Uru-Eu-Wau-Wau people of Brazil can talk in terms of one event happening before or after another, but they have no abstract concept of time as something separate, as a background in which things happen.
 Their language has no word for time as a stand-alone idea.
 They have no word for month or year.